zurkiyeh/ConfiguringJY901/README.md

 This application was developed for [Romaeris Corporation](https://www.linkedin.com/company/romaeris-corporation).
 Romaeris Corporation is a privately owned aerospace technology company headquartered in Ottawa, Canada.
 The company is developing unmanned aerial vehicles (UAVs) and aircraft telemetry and health monitoring systems.
 Romaeris integrated this API into their test model to help them expirement easily with various settings and configrations.

 ## Contributers
-This API was developed under the supervision of [Professor Wail Gueaieb](mailto:wgueaieb@uottawa.ca)
+This API was developed under the supervision of [Professor Wail Gueaieb](mailto:wgueaieb@uottawa.ca).

 ## Installation